 - 4. Press Alt+Ctrl+F4 to verify that the driver is loaded. - 5.
 Press Alt+Ctrl+F1 to return to the installation. - 6.
-Follow the SuSE installation procedure to complete the installation.
+Follow the SUSE installation procedure to complete the installation.

-4.2 Installing or Updating the SuSE Linux Enterprise Server 10 or 11 Driver
+4.2 Installing or Updating the SUSE Linux Enterprise Server Driver